2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 In the following chapters, however, we will look at other protocols with similar objectives to BIP47, but which do not require a notification transaction.
 These alternatives do, however, introduce their own trade-offs.

 In addition to its role of saving payment codes, the notification transaction also has a notification function for the recipient, as its name suggests.
-It alerts the recipient's customer to the fact that a new payment tunnel has been established and suggests that they keep an eye on the resulting ephemeral addresses.
+It alerts the recipient's customer to the fact that a new payment tunnel has been established and suggests that they monitor the resulting ephemeral addresses.

 ### The BIP47 confidentiality model